rocchdi/fastapi-and-mysql/README.md

-# How to use The Docker compose to reload and initilize the database from the csv file
+# How to use The Docker compose to reload and initialize the database from the csv file

 In the mysql_docker_compose folder you can find the following file :
 ```